Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Nematic interaction and the fate of the phase

-To show the effect of the nematic terms on the $\mathcal{Z}_2$ topology, we compute the bands of the bilayer kagome stripes for the three different edge types shown in Fig.~\ref{fig:open_geom} (a)--(c).
+The band splitting at the TRIM already indicates that the degeneracy at these points are not protected by a symmetry corresponding to the time-reversal in the Kane-Mele model.
+To elaborate on the effect of the nematic terms on the $\mathcal{Z}_2$ topology, we compute the bands of the bilayer kagome stripes for the three different edge types shown in Fig.~\ref{fig:open_geom} (a)--(c).
 In an open system, the time reversal invariant point is $k=\pi$.
 The spin-degeneracy at this point will not necessarily be protected by TR symmetry, as it were for a Kramer's pair.
-In Fig.~\ref{fig:nematic_open}, we plot the spinful triplet bands for the various edge-geometries for finite intra-dimer nematic interaction (panels (a)--(c)) and for finite inter-dimer nematic interaction (panels (d)--(f)).
-We find that in each cases the edge modes hybridize, becoming trivial via an avoided crossing, i.e. they no longer connect the bands and close the gap.
+To illustrate this, in Fig.~\ref{fig:nematic_open}, we plot the spinful triplet bands for the various edge-geometries for finite intra-dimer ((a)--(c)) and finite inter-dimer nematic interaction ((d)--(f)).
+We find that in each case the edge modes hybridize, becoming trivial via an avoided crossing, i.e. they no longer connect the bands and close the gap.
 This is a clear indication that the fragile $\mathcal{Z}_2$ topology is quashed by the nematic terms.

+We note that the vanishing of $\mathcal{Z}_2$ topology is not the consequence of a band-touching transition, which happens in the original Kane and Mele model, where increasing the Rashba term will close the band gap and induce a topological transition from a spin-Hall state to a trivial one.
+The values of the nematic terms were carefully chosen to be smaller than the critical values at which the band-gaps close (see Appendix~\ref{app:Kcestimates}).